monkeywoora/monkeywoora.github.io/_pages/ideas.md

-### Idea 1: Revolving Doors among Youtubers, Idols and Livestreamers
+### Idea 3: Revolving Doors among Virtual Youtubers, Idols and Livestreamers
 **Category :** This is a topic associated with <span style="color:fuchsia">**Human Computer Interactions**</span> . <br>
-**Brief Description :** Nowadays,we can see the activities of Virtual Youtubers, Idol and Livestreamers have become more and more popular. <br>
+**Brief Description :** Nowadays,we can see the activities of Virtual Youtubers, Idol and Livestreamers have become more and more popular.
+We can observe that it seems the revolving doors among exist.
+How do we explain this phemonna in new conditions?
+It is one question that we need to think about.<br>
 **Reference :**<br>

 >1.
 [More Kawaii than a Real-Person Live Streamer: Understanding How the Otaku Community Engages with and Perceives Virtual YouTubers.](https://dl.acm.org/doi/10.1145/3411764.3445660) (ACM CHI 2021)